AbdoRizK0/printf/README.md

 Group Project:

 0. I'm not going anywhere.
 You can print that wherever you want to.
 I'm here and I'm a Spur for life
 Write a function that produces output according to a format.

 1. Education is when you read the fine print.
-Experience is what you get if you don' t
+Experience is what you get if you don't
 Handle the following conversion specifiers:

 2. With a face like mine, I do better in print